grisu/gricli/USAGE.md

 ## login

-Logs in to a Grisu backend with existing certificate proxy.
+Logs in to a Grisu backend with existing proxy certificate.

-Reports an error if there is no proxy.
+The command will report an error if there is no proxy certificate.

     backend	: The Grisu backend to login to.

 The choice of backend is one of:

     BeSTGRID : The default backend.
     DEV : The development backend.

 Example usage: